-Artificial lures only and flies only were the two special trout requlations which had the highest acceptability to anglers.
+Artificial lures only and flies only were the two regulations which had special trout the highest acceptability to anglers.
 However, there was no evidence of a demand for an increase in the amount of area with these regulations.
 There was not much support for the slotted size limit.
-Although this regulation was in effect in only a small section of stream, few anglers wanted to see an Surprisingly, 21.2% of stream anglers increase in area. indicated they had fished in the area with slotted-size This either indicates tremendous pressure in the limits. area, or a misunderstanding of the guestion.
-There was also only moderate support for a catch and release fishery and even fewer anglers were interested in an inverted size limit.
-The overall implications of these findings are that if fisheries managers feel such regulations would benefit a certain stream, these benefits will need to be clearly explained to the anglers in order to gain their support and cooperation.
+Although this regulation was in effect in only a small section of stream, few anglers wanted to see an in area.
+Surprisingly, 21.2% of stream anglers increase indicated they had fished in the area with slotted-size limits.
+This either indicates tremendous pressure in the area, or a misunderstanding of the question.
+There was also only moderate support for a catch and release fishery and even fewer anglers were interested in an inverted size The overall implications of these findings are that limit. if fisheries managers feel such regulations would benefit a certain stream, these benefits will need to be clearly explained to the anglers in order to gain their support and cooperation.